Nebukam/PCGExtendedToolkit/_sources/doc-pathfinding/heuristics/heuristic-attribute.md

 {% include header_card %}

+> DOC TDB -- Heuristics underwent a thorough refactor that isn't documented yet.
+See the example project!
+{: .warning }

-Heuristics modifier allows fine-grained and precise control over pathfinding constraints.
+Heuristics Attribute allows fine-grained and precise control over pathfinding constraints by leveraging user-defined attributes.
 {: .fs-5 .fw-400 }

 >When dealing with modifiers, keep in mind that **lower values are considered better** than higher ones by the {% include lk id='Search' %} algorithms.